mindspore-ai/docs/docs/golden_stick/docs/source_en/quantization/slb.md

 print(quant_net)
 ```

-The quantized network structure is as follows:
+The quantized network structure is as follows, QuantizeWrapperCell is the encapsulation class of SLB quantization to the original Conv2d, including the pseudo-quantization node of the original operator and weight.
+Users can modify the algorithm configuration by referring to [API](https://www.mindspore.cn/golden_stick/docs/zh-CN/master/mindspore_gs.html#mindspore_gs.SlbQuantAwareTraining) and confirm whether the algorithm is configured successfully by checking the attributes of the QuantizeWrapperCell.

 ```commandline
 ResNetOpt<